miurahr/aqtinstall/README.rst

 When installing Qt SDK 6.2.0 for Windows.

-Check the options that can be used with the ``list-qt`` subcommand, and query available architectures
+Check the options that can be used with the ``list-qt`` subcommand, and query available architectures:

 .. code-block:: console

     aqt list-qt windows desktop --arch 6.2.0

 Then you may get candidates: ``win64_mingw81 win64_msvc2019_64 win64_msvc2019_arm64``.
 You can also query the available modules:

 .. code-block:: console

     aqt list-qt windows desktop --modules 6.2.0

-When you decide to install Qt SDK version 6.2.0 for mingw v8.1
+When you decide to install Qt SDK version 6.2.0 for mingw v8.1:

 .. code-block:: console